Loading...

 The most interesting aspect of AI project management is how agent teams self-organize during execution.

 In a traditional team, when a developer finishes a task early, they either start the next task or wait for the next sprint planning.
-There is friction in task transition: context switching, stand-up meetings, dependency discussions.
+There is friction in task transition: context switching, standup meetings, dependency discussions.

 AI agent teams have zero transition friction.
 When an agent completes a task, the planning agent immediately identifies the next highest-priority task that the agent is capable of, checks dependency status, and assigns it.
 If a dependency is not met, the agent works on a parallel task instead of waiting.